memflow/memflow-kvm/README.md

 #### Connector

-Install the connector using `./install.sh`.
+Install the connector using `memflowup build --name memflow-kvm`.
 This will compile the connector in release mode and place it under `~/.local/lib/memflow/` directory, which can then be accessed by memflow clients.
 Do copy out the underlying shared library to `/usr/local/lib/memflow/` if you want to use it across all users.

 #### Kernel module